Saturday, March 17, 2018

 At the risk of a slight over-simplification, the core of the original ad agency was ‘the goose that laid the golden egg’ – the creative person who was able to transmogrify a marketing (communications) issue into an invaluable brand asset.

-These ‘golden geese’ adhered to a saying of mine that I like to repeat ad nauseam: A great idea doesn’t care who has it; in a few rare instances top creative people were just like any other office worker – reliable, timely, even-keeled - but the most extraordinary creative people tended to be eccentric.
+These ‘golden geese’ adhered to a saying that I like to repeat ad nauseam: A great idea doesn’t care who has it; in a few rare instances top creative people were just like any other office worker – reliable, timely, even-keeled - but the most extraordinary creative people tended to be eccentric.

 Fun-loving, relentlessly curious, brilliant, mercurial, inconsistent, precious, bad-tempered, drunk, inappropriate, all perhaps contained in the word ‘bohemian’ - the sensible folks handling ad agencies' accounts didn’t always know what kind of creative partner they were going to get.